extragoodlabs/jwctl/README.md

 Approve an authentication attempt to a proxied database.
 The token is generated automatically when connecting a database client to the JumpWire enginer without explicitly setting a password.

 If the passed token is valid, jwctl will display a prompt to select which upstream database the proxy should connect to.

+### `client token <id>`

+Generate a token for the specified client ID.
+The returned token is used when connecting a database client to JumpWire.

+#### Formats

+Different output formats can be specified with the `--format` flag.
+By default, YAML formatting is used.

+- `yaml` - all connection information is formatted as a YAML map.
+- `raw` - only the token is printed,
+- `url` - format as a connection string.
+This can usually be passed directly to a database client, such as psql.